 Numerous studies have demonstrated a significantly increased chance of pregnancy after two acupuncture treatments, one before and one after the embryo transfer.
 However, one of the trials performed only one treatment and still showed a positive effect on pregnancy rates.
 If it is convenient to attend the acupuncture clinic both before and after the embryo transfer, then that is recommended.
 Jaseng’s acupuncturists are also available for an on-call treatment session at the nearest IVF facility.

 Q. What are the other treatment options except one day treatment before and after embryo transfer?

-If you consider more support during the cycle, you can get twice-a-week treatment sessions during your IVF preparation period around egg collection.
+If patients consider more support during the cycle, they can get twice-a-week treatment sessions during your IVF preparation period around egg collection.
 Acupuncture regulates the stress hormones which may act on follicle development and embryo implantation.
 Acupuncture also subsides the IVF side effects related to hormone levels, such as fullness and swelling in the abdomen, cramping, inflammation after egg retrieval.
 Also, if you have a history of failed IVF cycles, you may consider preparation sessions with acupuncture and herbal medicine even before IVF cycles.